[Read Time: 14 minutes ]

 Finns will frequently say that sauna is the second holiest place next to church (and that we should behave similarly quietly and calmly in each).

 Sauna (a Finnish word pronounced ‘SOW-na’, sow rhymes with how now cow) is extremely popular throughout Scandinavia, Germany, The Netherlands, Austria, Switzerland, The Tyrol of Northern Italy, the Baltics and elsewhere.
 And perhaps not coincidentally these are also the happiest countries in the world!
 Finland is estimated to have 3 million saunas for 5.3 million people, about one per household.
-Though not as pervasive as in Scandinavia, sauna or sauna-like experiences is still quite popular throughout much of Europe, Asia and indigenous Americans.
+Though not as pervasive as in Finland, sauna is still quite popular throughout much of Scandinavia and Europe.
+As well, somewhat similar thermal experiences like Banya’s and Sweat Lodges are popular throughout the world.

 Sauna is enjoyable alone but is most wonderful as a social activity.
 Time in the sauna is often a part of having friends and family over.
 Many people in Europe who have a sauna at home will still take time each week for a few hours at a public spa – for the broader social enjoyment as well as for the variety of thermal experiences.

 Sauna is also kind of about intentionally doing nothing.
 Taking time to relax, unwind, and slow down.
 This kind of rejuvenation while awake provides different benefits than sleeping.
 Dutch have a word for this – Niksen.
-The concept (and command for Jews and Christians?) of Shabbat or Sabbath is about very deliberate rest and contrary to what I thought it’s not necessarily about a specific day but about a rhythm of work/rest.
+The concept (and command for Jews and Christians?) of Shabbat or Sabbath is about very deliberate rest and contrary to what I’d always thought it may not necessarily be about a specific day but about a rhythm of work/rest.

-It is called sauna bathing because we are fully immersed in soft convective heat and it is truly cleansing.
+It is called sauna bathing because we are fully immersed in soft convective heat, we are bathed in this gentle heat, and it is truly cleansing.
 After a round of sauna and a dip in the lake or under a shower our skin is as clean as it’ll ever be.
+A few hours of sauna also cleanses us mentally and perhaps spiritually.

 Finns and many others grow up with sauna bathing from about 3 months old and do so throughout their lives, typically two to five sessions per week with each session involving two to five hot/cold rounds in the sauna and cooling off.
 Finns say that sauna is a place for physical and mental cleansing, a place to relax, meditate and socialize.